MystenLabs/encrypted-nft-poc/README.md

 ```

 ## Run backend and frontend
+This example uses AWS S3 to store resources.
+This can be modified for other storage solutions.
+To set up an AWS S3 bucket, go to https://aws.amazon.com/s3/ and create a bucket with a name, then update `backend/.env`.

 To run the backend, from `backend/` run `pnpm install && pnpm dev`.
 In another tab, to run the frontend, from `app/` run `pnpm install && pnpm dev`.

 ## Exploring the demo

-Open a browser and navigate to frontend localhost (by default).
+Open a browser and navigate to frontend `localhost:5173` (by default).
 If you changed the port, input the correct port.
 ![Connect wallet](assets/image.png)
 ![Upload image](assets/image-1.png)
 ![Enter metadata](assets/image-2.png)